-Optional Reading assignment: Feynman sections 3.3, 3.4, 3.5, 3.6 (Mostly what we did in class).
-Please do the first two problems below.
-There are two extra problems for those who like a challenge.
+Reading assignment: Feynman sections 3.3, 3.4, 3.5, 3.6

 Please show all work!

-- 1. (a) Draw a curve of the relativistic factor γ for v = -.99999c to v = .99999c (γ on the vertical y-axis and v on the horizontal x-axis).
-Suppose you drive to the store located 10km away (as measured by the store clerk) at a speed v = 99.9km/hour (recall speed of light is where $c = 3 \times 10^8 m/s$), (b) provide an order of magnitude estimate for how much slower your watch is running when you get to the store. (c) If the speed of light were c = 100km/hour, estimate how much slower your watch is running?
+1. Sketch a curve of the relativistic factor γ for v = -.99999c to v = .99999c (γ on the vertical y-axis and v on the horizontal x-axis).
+What do you notice?
+When are special relativistic effects important?

+- 2. Suppose you drive to the store located 10km away (as measured by the store clerk) at a speed v = 99.9km/hour (recall speed of light is where $c = 3 \times 10^8 m/s$), (b) provide an order of magnitude estimate for how much slower your watch is running when you get to the store. (c) If the speed of light were c = 100km/hour, estimate how much slower your watch is running?
 (Hint: Time is relative!
 To answer this question think of the situation from the store clerk's point of view.
-Reading Mr. Tomkins will be very helpful towards gaining intuition.). - 2.
+Reading Mr. Tomkins will be very helpful towards gaining intuition.). - 3.
 Suppose you find yourself in Mr. Tomkin's dream where the speed of light is 100km per hour.
 Its Monday and you really want to see a movie coming out on Friday.
-With words explain how you would time-travel forward in time so that you can skip over Tuesday, Wednesday, and Thursday.
-You then realize you've missed a friend's birthday on Wednesday, is it possible to travel backwards to Wednesday?
+With words explain how you would time-travel forward in time so that you can effectively skip over Tuesday, Wednesday, and Thursday.
+You then realize you've missed a friend's birthday on Wednesday, is it possible to travel back to Wednesday?
 Why or why not? - 3.
 (OPTIONAL need vectors.
 This is a really good problem, take a few days if necessary.)
 Read Feynman Chapter 3.7.
 Feynman indicates that the Lorentz coordinate transformation is analogous to a rotation of space and time.
-In general, rotations can always be written as a matrix vector product and preserves a length measurement. (a) Write the equations $x' = x \cos \theta + y \sin \theta$ and $y' = y \cos \theta - x \sin \theta$ as a matrix vector product. (b) Either using properties of matrices, or directly from the equations, show that $x^2 + y^2 = (x')^2 + (y')^2$.
-We see that the length measurement is preserved. (c) Write the Lorentz transformation relating two observers K and K' in relative motion along the x-axis as a 4D matrix vector product relating the vectors $V' = [ct', x', y', z']^T$ and $V = [ct, x, y, z]^T$ (the symbol T denotes a vector transpose) by V' = MV (c) Find the spacetime distance $x^2 + y^2 + z^2 - (ct)^2$ in terms of primed coordinates.
+In general, rotations can always be written as a matrix vector product and preserves a length measurement. (a) Write the equations $x' = x \cos \theta + y \sin \theta$ and $y' = y \cos \theta x \sin \theta$ as a matrix vector product. (b) Either using properties of matrices, or directly from the equations, show that $x^2 + y^2 = (x')^2 + (y')^2$.
+We see that the length measurement is preserved. (c) Write the Lorentz transformation relating two observers K and K' in relative motion along the x-axis as a 4D matrix vector product relating the vectors $V' = [ct', x', y', z']^T$ and $V = [ct, x, y, z]^T$ (the symbol T denotes a vector transpose) by V' = MV (c) Find the spacetime distance $x^2 + y^2 + z^2 (ct)^2$ in terms of primed coordinates.
 What do you notice?
-From this observation deduce that Lorentz transformations can be viewed as a rotation in spacetime. - 4.
-(OPTIONAL need calculus.
-Take a few days if necessary.)
-Following Feynman section 4.3, derive the relativistic addition of velocity formula.
+From this observation deduce that Lorentz transformations can be viewed as a rotation in spacetime.
+If you are the K' observer, how would you "rotate back" to K?